dotnet/runtime/src/tools/linker/analyzer/README.md

 	| Other:Mono.Linker.Steps.ResolveFromAssemblyStep
 ```

-The output contains dependencies string(s), starting with the type and
-continuing with the item of interest, which depends on the type.
-The
-dependency could be result of multiple reasons.
-For example the type
-was referenced from a method, or the type was listed in the linker xml
+The output contains dependencies string(s), starting with the type and continuing with the item of interest, which depends on the type.
+The dependency could be a result of multiple reasons.
+For example, the type was referenced from a method, or the type was listed in the linker XML descriptor file.
-file to be protected.

 In our example there is only one dependency string called `Dependency
 #1`.
 It shows us that the type `Android.App.Activity` was marked